Consultancy, North America

-- What advice would you give to others looking to do what you do?
+What advice would you give to others looking to do what you do?

 - Go for it.
-At the end of the day, my number one piece of advice is that the only thing certain in our industry is the uncertainty.
+My number one piece of advice is that the only thing certain in our industry is the uncertainty.
 In 30 years of doing what I do, I've never had the whole journey mapped out ahead of me.
 I'd rather seize the opportunities when they come.
 If you’re considering the industry, there’s no better way of understanding it than getting on site to see everything in action.
 I also can’t overstate the importance of integrity.
 Try to always do the right thing and respect the people you meet on your career journey.
 It will pay off.

 - If you hadn't got into this line of work, what might you have done instead?